vjlab/kpiib_st2727/README.md

-# LargePhylogeny
+# LargePhylogenyBacteria
-These steps are to process up to 3000-4000 genomes with sizes of ~4Mpb-8Mpb
+These steps are to process up to 3000-4000 genomes of bacteria with genomic sizes of ~4Mpb-8Mpb

+Core Genome Alignment

+Prepare the input files:

+Run Roary